-Venturing into the great outdoors is all fun and games until your matches get soaked due to bad weather.
-If you’re an OG prepper, you know fire resources are essential to carry in your bag.
+Venturing into the great outdoors is all fun and games until your matches get soaked in the rain.
+If you’re an OG prepper, you know it’s essential to carry a fire starter kit in your bag.

 When you’re out in the woods, you’re always gonna need some sort of fire to cook your meals, keep you warm or signal for help, among many other things.
 You just can’t rely on a box of matches in a survival situation, right?

-There are a great number of fire starters out there other than matches, and your duty as a prepper is to explore them for your fire starter kit.
+There are a huge number of fire starters out there other than matches, and your duty as a prepper is to explore them for your fire starter kit.

 If you’re still trying to build your own, we’re here to help you out.

-Ferrocerium or ferro rods are a favorite fire starter among many outdoor and survival enthusiasts.
+Ferrocerium or ferro rods are the fire starter of choice among many outdoor and survival enthusiasts.
 Why?
-They’re perfect for any kind of weather, whether you’re in cold, wet, or windy conditions.
+They’re perfect for any kind of weather, whether you’re under cold, wet, or windy conditions.

 To get a little nerdy, ferro is an alloy that combines iron, cerium, and a small amount of magnesium.
 With the use of a fire striker or the back of your knife or anything sharp, the rod will create an intense spark that’s as hot as 3000 degrees Celsius once you scrape the two together.

 Magnesium rods are similar to ferro rods, but what makes them different is that magnesium rods can be scraped and added to tinder.
-Once you have a pile of magnesium shavings, light it up with your fire steel to start a hot burning fire.
+Once you have a pile of magnesium shavings, you can light it up with your fire steel and start a hot burning fire.

-You don’t wanna rely on your lighter alone as a fire starter, though.
-It helps to take extras with you, but it’s smarter to bring a variety of backups as well.
+Keep in mind, however, that you shouldn’t rely on your lighter alone as a fire starter.
+It helps to take extras with you, but it’s smarter to bring a variety of backups.

 Tea Light Candles

-Don’t underestimate these little candles because they can burn for several hours and make an excellent addition to your fire starter kit.
+Don’t underestimate these little candles because they can burn for several hours.

-Candles are great for drying fire tinder, especially under wet conditions.
+Candles are perfect for drying fire tinder, especially under wet conditions.
 Their wax shavings can also be used as a fuel extender to have a consistent flame burning in your camp.

 Cotton Balls and Petroleum Jelly

-For a cheap and lightweight fire starter, cotton wool coated with petroleum jelly works best.
-Once lit, you’ll have a nice little ball of flame to make your campfire last longer.
+If you’re looking for a cheap and lightweight fire starter, cotton wool coated with petroleum jelly works best.
+Once it’s lit, you’ll have a nice little ball of flame to make your campfire last longer.

 You can also have your cotton balls pre-dipped at home, so you won’t have to bring a whole container of petroleum jelly with you.
-Just store them in a small sandwich bag to keep the jelly from staining your things.
+Just store them in a small sandwich bag to keep the jelly from staining your other survival supplies.

-If you want to create fire with ease, a compact and fool-proof tool like the fresnel lens will do just that.
+If you want to create a fire easily, get a compact and foolproof tool like the Fresnel lens.
 As long as there’s decent sunlight, it’s guaranteed to work to your advantage.
 You just focus all the light passing through the lens into a tiny, burning spot.

-A fresnel lens is a pretty good back-up fire starter for sunny days if you ask us.
+A Fresnel lens is a good backup fire starter for sunny days if you ask us.
 You can easily keep the lens in your fire starter kit or carry one in your pocket or wallet.

 There’s no denying fatwood is great kindling material.
-Therefore, it’s definitely a must-have for every prepper who’s still building their fire starter kit.
+It’s definitely a must-have for every prepper building their fire starter kit.

-Your fire starter kit will mostly contain flammable tinder, so you’re gonna need a watertight container to store all your fire starting items.
+Your fire starter kit will mostly contain flammable tinder, so you’re gonna need a watertight container to store all your fire-starting items.
 A box or a resealable pouch will keep important things safe and dry.
 They’re convenient, easy to use, and uncomplicated to pack.
-Even grandma with bad eyesight will find it easy.
+Even grandma with her bad eyesight will find it easy.

-With a watertight container, you won’t have to worry about any form of liquid entering your backpack and getting your fire-starting items soaked.
+With a watertight container, you won’t have to worry about any form of liquid entering your backpack and getting the things in your fire starter kit soaked.

-While we want to put our trust in the good ol’ box of matches, we just can’t risk it.
-And now that we have much better fire starter options, we should probably stick to them for a better chance at survival.
-We know we would!
+While you may be tempted to put your trust in that good ol’ box of matches, you just can’t risk it.
+And now that you have way better options for your fire starter kit, you should probably stick to them for a better chance at survival.
+We know we would.